-back in the day.
-SX-70s have sharper, manually focusable glass lenses.
-As apposed to sometimes fixed focus lenses on the 600.
+model of instant camera.
+SX-70s have sharper, variable focus glass lenses, as apposed to sometimes fixed focus lenses on the 600.

 Q: Where do I get film?